nepenth/knowledge-base/README.md

 ### Development Tools <a name="development-tools"></a>
-The Development Tools category provides resources for streamlining development workflows, including guides and tutorials on data integration, debugging, version control, and other essential tools.
-This category encompasses 8 subcategories, offering a range of technical information to support software development and maintenance tasks.
+The Development Tools category provides resources and guides for various software development tools and technologies, including data integration, debugging, and version control.
+This category covers 8 subcategories, offering a range of technical information to support developers in their work, from installation and monitoring to scripting and web scraping.
 *Subcategories: Data Integration, Debugging Tools, Ide Tools, Installation Guides, Monitoring Tools, Shell Scripting, Version Control, Web Scraping Tools*
 *Items: 14*